mlhartme/stool/README.md

 Asks for username/password to authenticate to the current context.
 Reports an error when used with a Kubernetes context.

 Proxy contexts authenticate with username/password against ldap.
-If succeessfull, the referenced Stool server returns an api token that will be stored in the settings file and used for future access to this context.
+If successful, the referenced Stool server returns an api token that will be stored in the settings file and used for future access to this context.

 Use the `-batch` option to omit asking for username/password and instead pick them from the environment